 A reference offer shall contain a description of the relevant offerings for access, broken down into components according to market needs, and the associated terms and conditions, including prices.
 The reference offer shall also be sufficiently unbundled in order to ensure that undertakings are not required to pay for products, services or facilities which are not necessary for the service requested.

 The reference offer should (amongst other relevant things required by a NRA) as minimum include the following core elements.
-As general rule the reference offer should contain all elements required to make effective use of the service requested and be published.
-The reference offer or certain elements of it may also, upon the NRA's discretion, be made available via a website (or corresponding electronic methods) with restricted access for reasons such as security.
+As general rule the reference offer should contain all elements required to make effective use of the service requested.